Data BackUp Statistics

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

-Written by Andrii Yasko Andrii Yasko Content Strategist • 4 articles Andrii Yasko is the Content Strategist for Handy Recovery Advisor, having joined the team in early 2021.
+Written by Andrii Yasko Andrii Yasko Content Strategist • 5 articles Andrii Yasko is the Content Strategist for Handy Recovery Advisor, having joined the team in early 2021.
 Under his leadership, the project has undergone significant global transformations that continue to evolve.
 Andrii brings over eight years of experience in SEO, web marketing, and content creation, including nearly four years dedicated specifically to data loss, recovery, and management.
+LinkedIn Edited by Roman Demian Roman Demian Junior Content Editor and QA Specialist • 61 articles Roman Demian is a Junior Content Editor and QA Specialist at Handy Recovery Advisor.
+Since joining in mid-2024, he has been essential in keeping our content up-to-date.
+Roman identifies outdated or inaccurate information in older articles, updates them to current standards, and enriches our content with valuable and engaging information.
 LinkedIn

-As 2024 is ending, we have an impressive list of massive data loss news that made waves this year.
+Over the past couple of years, data breaches have grown in both scale and frequency.
+Multiple massive pieces of data loss news have made headlines.
 To name a few, there were two massive AT&T data breaches of a million-dollar user database and a series of data thefts from cloud data giant Snowflake.

 Handy Recovery Advisor has surveyed 1,000 U.S. nationals on their data backup and loss prevention habits.
-The results reveal that users are growing aware of the importance of data safety.
-Yet, there are still significant gaps in understanding the nuances of data loss prevention, backup techniques, and recovery tools, which significantly undermine personal data putting the loss at risk.
+The results show that while awareness of data safety is growing, many still misunderstand the nuances of data loss prevention and backup techniques.
+These gaps leave personal data more vulnerable than most people realize.

 Key Takeaways